9 Amazing Destinations for Winter in Greece

 Zagorohoria (Ζαγοροχὠρια)

-Zagorohoria is a protected area of 46 charming mountain villages (or 48…no one can seem to agree), built amphitheatrically in Timvi, Pindos, and Mitiskeli.
+Zagorohoria, or Zagori, is a protected area of 46 charming mountain villages (or 48…no one can seem to agree), built amphitheatrically among the mountains of Timvi, Pindos, and Mitiskeli.

 The towns have traditional stone and wood architecture, but each is also quite unique in what it offers tourists.
-Papingo, Monodendri, Tsepelovo, and Aristi seem to be some of the favorite – as well as a lot of natural beauty to take in and explore.
+Papingo, Monodendri, Tsepelovo, and Aristi seem to be some of the local favorites.
+The area also has plenty of natural beauty to take in and explore, from crystal clear rivers to breathtaking gorges.

-Papingo has become a favorite winter trip destination among Greeks, and is seen as a bit of a ritzy destination, despite its traditional air.
-If that’s not your style, there are plenty of quaint villages in these mountainous regions to transport you back to the Greek of 60 or 70 years ago.
+Papingo in particular is a favorite winter trip destination among Greeks, and is seen as a bit of a ritzy destination, despite its traditional air.
+If that’s not your style, there are plenty of quaint villages in these mountainous regions to transport you back to the Greece of 60 or 70 years ago.

 Personally, I loved the charming villages of Monodendri and Tsepelovo the best.
 Monodendri actually makes a great base from which to explore the rest of the mountain villages, as driving between them can take a long time thanks to the winding, narrow roads.